US STOCKS-Wall Street touches new highs after comments by Fed's Powell

 By Caroline Valetkevitch

-The Dow also hit an intraday record while the Nasdaq closed at an all-time high following the release of prepared remarks for Powell’s testimony before the U.S. House of Representatives Financial Services Committee.
+The Dow also hit an intraday record and the Nasdaq closed at an all-time high following the release of prepared remarks for Powell’s testimony before the U.S. House of Representatives Financial Services Committee.

 Powell said the central bank stands ready to “act as appropriate” to support record U.S. economic growth.

+“It’s what the market wanted to hear,” said J.J.
+Kinahan, chief market strategist at TD Ameritrade in Chicago.
+“Many people thought the jobs report - one data point - would all of a sudden change how the Fed was thinking.
+But the Fed tends to operate on trends, not data points.”

+After Powell’s remarks and release of the Fed’s minutes, interest rate futures appeared to price in greater odds of an aggressive rate cut this month.
+Expectations for a 50-basis-point cut, which had nearly been snuffed out by stronger-than-expected U.S. employment data on Friday, jumped to 26.6%, according to CME Group’s FedWatch tool.

-The S&P 500 breached the 3,000-mark just after the opening, but ended slightly below that level at 2,993.07 points.
-Some investors said the breach may boost confidence in a market that has been breaking to record highs this year.
+The S&P 500 breached 3,000 just after the opening, but ended slightly below that level at 2,993.07 points.
+Some investors said the milestone may boost confidence in a market that has been hitting record highs this year.

-“On balance, investors live by the credo: ‘Don’t fight the Fed,’ and if rates are being cut - whatever the reason - they have often stood by stocks so I’m not surprised we’re making new highs,” said Rick Meckler, partner, Cherry Lane Investments, a family investment office in New Vernon, New Jersey.

-Amazon.com, Microsoft Corp and Apple Inc were among the biggest boosts to the indexes.
+Amazon.com, Microsoft Corp and Apple Inc were among the biggest boosters to the indexes.

 The Dow Jones Industrial Average rose 76.71 points, or 0.29%, to 26,860.2, the S&P 500 gained 13.44 points, or 0.45%, to 2,993.07 and the Nasdaq Composite added 60.80 points, or 0.75%, to 8,202.53.

-In his testimony, the first installment of two days on Capitol Hill this week, Powell pointed to “broad” global weakness that was clouding the U.S. economic outlook amid uncertainty about the fallout from the Trump administration’s trade dispute with China and other key economies.
+In his testimony - the first installment of two days on Capitol Hill this week - Powell pointed to “broad” global weakness that was clouding the U.S. economic outlook amid uncertainty about the fallout from the Trump administration’s trade dispute with China and other important economies.

 Stocks briefly added to gains following minutes from the last meeting of Fed policymakers that showed many U.S. central bank officials thought more stimulus would be needed soon if risks to the economy did not let up.